soleimanihamed/Business-Analysis/README.md

 ## How to Navigate

-Each section of this repository contains detailed case studies and analyses related to business strategy and innovation.
+Each section of this repository contains detailed case studies and analyses.
 You can find PDFs of the completed research and project files, with explanations and insights in the associated `README.md` files.

 ---